Raiondesu/vuse-rx/docs/api/use-rx-state.md

 ::: warning
 This may not be enough to get correct type inference in mutations.\
-To make sure that the types represent actual behavior, pass a *mutation converter* type as a second type parameter to `useRxState`.
+To make sure that the types represent actual behavior, add a *mutation converter* type as a type guard for the mutation.

 <details><summary>Example</summary>